 Radio Apac

-Apac tree nurseries step up to beat climate heat
+Apac tree nurseries ramp up efforts to combat climate heat

 31 December 2025, 11:14 pm

-Tree nursery operators in Apac District are scaling up production of fast-maturing tree species as the region battles worsening environmental degradation and extreme heat linked to climate change.
+Tree nursery operators in Apac District are scaling up production of fast-maturing tree species as the region grapples with worsening environmental degradation and extreme heat linked to climate change.

-Nursery managers say they are working to ensure seedlings are ready before the onset of the next rainy season so farmers can plant in time.
-At Tropical Tree Nursery in Arocha Division, workers are nurturing clonal tree species for poles and timber, alongside fruit trees, despite harsh weather conditions.
+Nursery managers say they are working to ensure seedlings are ready before the onset of the next rainy season so that farmers can plant on time.
+At Tropical Tree Nursery in Arocha Division, workers are nurturing clonal tree species for poles and timber, alongside fruit trees, despite the harsh weather conditions.

 Manager Juliet Amoo explained that species grown for poles mature in about two and a half years, while timber species take around eight years.
 “We are not only conserving the environment for healthier living but also creating a reliable source of income for both nursery operators and farmers,” she said.

-In Atik Cell, Atik Division, Tonny Ogwal, manager of Juliana and Son Quality Tree Nursery, reported rising demand for seedlings both within and outside the district.
-“We serve both internal and external customers.
-Demand is rising each year, and we sell millions of seedlings annually,” he noted, adding that their nursery raises eucalyptus from a well-maintained mother garden, with seedlings expected to be ready by the first planting season.
+In Atik Cell, Atik Division, Tonny Ogwal, manager of Juliana and Son Quality Tree Nursery, reported a rising demand for seedlings both within and beyond the district.
+“We serve both local and external customers.
+Demand increases every year, and we sell millions of seedlings annually,” he noted, adding that their nursery raises eucalyptus from a well-maintained mother garden, with seedlings expected to be ready by the start of the first planting season.

-Eucalyptus mother garden at Juliana and Sons quality nursery bed
+Eucalyptus mother garden at Juliana and Son Quality Tree Nursery.

 Ocen attributed worsening climatic conditions to human activities such as wetland encroachment and deforestation without replanting.
 He emphasized the need for stricter policies: “We need a clear ‘cut one, plant one’ rule.
 Without it, no one should cut down a tree.
 The effects of deforestation are becoming a serious challenge in this region.”

-Despite ongoing awareness campaigns, environmental conservation still receives limited public attention, posing a continued threat to health, livelihoods, and agricultural production in Northern Uganda.
+Despite ongoing awareness campaigns, environmental conservation still receives limited public attention, posing a continuing threat to health, livelihoods, and agricultural production in Northern Uganda.